 When students are given a smorgasbord of opportunities to learn, children can pick and choose the most delicious learning experiences.
 This is when the learning becomes meaningful, memorable, and even exciting!

 How can you encourage curiosity-driven learning?
 This is the biggest part of your job.
 You never know what will spark their curiosity.
 You can:

 Expose your child to a variety of topics and talents.

 Provide a variety of materials.

 Your child's education should not be a common one.
-Why not offer exceptional learning experiences?
+Why not let them have exceptional learning experiences?